 A binding financial agreement is capable of covering:

-- Financial support of a spouse (i.e. spousal maintenance), or the termination there of that is, to prevent a former spouse making an applicaton for maintainance in the future should their circumstance change.
+- Financial support of a spouse (i.e. spousal maintenance), or the termination there of that is, to prevent a former spouse making an application for maintenance in the future should their circumstance change.
 This protection is not afforded solely by consent orders.

 Unlike an application for consent orders, in order for a financial agreement to be binding, both parties must seek independent legal advice as to the effect of the agreement on the rights of either party and the advantages and disadvantages thereof.
 Additionally, and as distinct from an application for consent orders, a binding financial agreement is not required to be deemed as just and equitable by the Australian courts.

-You are not required to be divorced to formalise your property arrangements – in Australia, divorce is a largely administrative process and is distinct from property settlement matters.
+You are not required to be divorced to formalize your property arrangements – in Australia, divorce is a largely administrative process and is distinct from property settlement matters.

 You should also consider that when you are divorced, you have twelve months from the date that the divorce is granted to bring an application for a property settlement to the court.
 After this time, ‘leave’ (i.e. permission) from the courts to apply for property orders may not be granted, or may nevertheless be costly and time consuming to pursue.
 De facto couples have two years from the date of separation in which to apply to the court for property orders.